Pablo Eisenberg

 Pablo Samuel Eisenberg (July 1, 1932 – October 18, 2022) was an American scholar, social justice advocate, and tennis player.
 He played in Wimbledon five times, making the quarterfinals once, and won a gold medal at the 1953 Maccabiah Games in Israel.
 He was a Senior Fellow at Georgetown University's Public Policy Institute.
 Prior to his role at Georgetown, he served for 23 years as executive director of the Center for Community Change, a progressive community organizing group.

 Early life

 Eisenberg was born in Paris, France, on July 1, 1932, to a Jewish family.
 He came to the United States in 1939, when he was seven years old, and grew up in New Jersey.
 He was the godson of cellist Pablo Casals.

-Eisenberg lived in Maplewood, New Jersey, and attended Millburn High School, where he played tennis and basketball.
+Eisenberg lived in Millburn, New Jersey, and attended Millburn High School, where he played tennis and basketball.
 He was later inducted into the Millburn High School Athletic Hall of Fame in 2016.

 Eisenberg was a graduate of Princeton University and Merton College, Oxford, where he earned a BA and a B.Litt, respectively.
 He received a German Marshall Fund fellowship in 1989 to study the nonprofit sectors in Great Britain, the Netherlands, and France.
 He was a nationally ranked tennis player and was captain of both the Princeton and Oxford tennis teams.